RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 # *Detail Design: Lighting Control*
 ## **Team Members: Robert Jones**
 ## **Function of the Subsystem:**
 The function of this subsystem is to have grow lights shine on the plants to help them in their growing process.
-There will be two sets of lights, one red and the other blue.
+The system will allow the full-spectrum light operating hours to be adjustable via the PLC and the programmable buttons on the HMI.
 The system will be controlled by an Arduino which is connected to the Programmable Logic Controller (PLC) subsystem to tell the lights when to turn on and off.
 - **Lighting Spectrum**

 	During a plant's growing process, shining different colored lights can help speed up their different phases.
 Typically, the two colors for optimal growth are red and blue, which have a wavelength of 400-500nm for blue light and 600-700nm for red light.
 [1] Blue light is best for the seed and budding phase of a plant's life red light is most beneficial during the bloom phase.[2]